Move Welcome to Omarchy

 Obsidian also offers a commercial add-on for syncing with mobile apps on iOS and Android. (https://obsidian.md/pricing).

-You start Obsidian with Super + O
+You start Obsidian with Super + Shift + O.

 Pinta